 11. Dead Sea Mud Soap Bar

 The Dead Sea Mud Soap Bar has activated charcoal that draws out toxins plus mineral mud that cleanses away impurities.
 Moreover, it stimulates the skin and senses with essential oils of peppermint, eucalyptus, and lemongrass.

 If you have sensitive skin, you might love this soap because it’s free from preservatives and harsh chemicals.
 But it nourishes and fights dryness with organic shea butter and other natural oils that seal in moisture.

-The Kiss My Face shower gel has an aromatherapeutic scent to open your eyes as you wash in the morning.
-The wild mint and citrus fragrance comes from natural ingredients, not synthetic perfumes.
+The Jason Natural body wash and shower gel has an aromatherapeutic scent to open your eyes as you wash in the morning.
+Vitamin E and B5 comes from natural ingredients, not synthetic perfumes.
 Furthermore, the formula is free of sulfates and parabens.

 The gentle coconut-based surfactants lather away grime.
-And olive oil and aloe plus Vitamin E leave your skin silky smooth.
+And sunflower seed oil and aloe vera leave your skin silky smooth.

 Oleavine’s Therapeutic Tea Tree Oil soap reduces excess oil and reduces skin irritation.
 That’s because it contains Melaleuca and neem oil that fight bacteria and infections.
 But it also uses Omega fatty acids to protect the skin against dryness.
 Of course, this natural formula lacks artificial fragrances and dyes along with petroleum derivatives and preservatives.

 The Everyone lineup of bath soaps all have a few things in common.
 First, each one serves as a shower gel, a shampoo, a shave gel, and bubble bath.
 That alone saves money if you don’t need to buy individual products for each function.